zarpafantasma/corpus_rythmos/I- Scientific_Papers/002-en_US-Scale_Clock_Geometry.md

 **Axiom 2.2 (Mild regularity).**\
 Either (i) $`f`$ is measurable on $`\mathbb{R}_{> 0}`$, or (ii) $`f`$is continuous at $`b = 1`$.\
-(Any standard regularity—Baire/measurable/locally bounded—will do.)
+(Any standard regularity, Baire/measurable/locally bounded, will do.)

 **Definition 2.3 (Clock transform).**\
 A change of measurement units or baseline timing is a map $`T \mapsto T^{\#}`$ of the form $`T^{\#}(L) = c\text{ }T(L)`$ for some constant $`c > 0`$ (or, more generally, $`c = c(x)`$ depending on an external **environment** parameter $`x`$, but *independent of* $`L`$ within a fixed environment).